gecholabs/quickstart/README.md

 ### **Opinions**

 I express strongly held opinions in this guide.
-There are many ways to skin a cat but I’ve found the tools I describe to be effective and they work well together.
-These will provide a good starting point for your data adventures; however, you may eventually come to prefer alternative editors, package managers, etc… and the landscape is constantly evolving.**    **
+There are many ways to skin a cat but over time I’ve found the tools described here to be effective and they work well together.
+They provide a start point for your data adventures; however, you may eventually come to prefer alternative editors, package managers, etc… and the landscape is constantly evolving.**    **

 ### **Core components?**